Stophii/State-Machine/README.md

 Every new Turbo project begins with a `lib.rs`, a `GameState` struct, and an impl block that defines the `new()` and `update()` functions.

-To set up a simple state machine, create a new file named `state.rs` and add a `Screen` enum in it.
+To set up a simple state machine, create a new file named `state.rs` and add a `Screen` enum to it.

 You can create a new file directly from Visual Studio Code (or any editor you prefer).